 It's important to have the correct file name.
 Otherwise the next program will never open.
-If everything goes well, Framemaker will quit and aeic_release_distributor will start.
+If everything went well, Framemaker will quit automatically, then the aeic_release_distributor will start.
 Several file conversions will take place, so be patient for a few moments.
 If nothing happens after over 5 minutes of waiting, see the "Troubleshooting" section (page 39).